massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_07_lab_ak.md

             .WithRedirectUri("http://localhost")
         ```

-    1. Update the previous line of code by adding an additional line of code to use the **[Build()](https://docs.microsoft.com/dotnet/api/microsoft.identity.client.publicclientapplicationbuilder.build)** method of the **PublicClientApplication** class:
+    1. Update the previous line of code by adding another line of code to use the **[Build()](https://docs.microsoft.com/dotnet/api/microsoft.identity.client.publicclientapplicationbuilder.build)** method of the **PublicClientApplication** class:

         ```
         PublicClientApplicationBuilder